Use Sign in with Apple on Mac

 Turn off forwarding email: Turn off Forward To.
 You won’t receive any further emails from the app or website.

 Stop using Sign in with Apple: Click Stop Using Apple ID.
 You may be asked to create a new account the next time you try to sign in with the app or website.

 Change the address used to forward email from apps and websites

-If you chose to hide your email when you created an account for an app or website, and you have more than one email address associated with your Apple ID in Apple ID preferences, you can change the address that receives forwarded email.
+If you chose to hide your email when you created an account for an app or website, and you have more than one email address associated with your Apple ID in Apple ID settings, you can change the address that receives forwarded email.
 See Use Hide My Email on Mac.